Decline of Spain: Economic causes

 Spain never managed to achieve a city of over 100,000 until 1750 or so (in this case Madrid), when before 1492 it had had at least 4 cities of that size: Seville, Granada, Toledo and Cordoba.
-And, of course, without growing towns and cities there was no robust middle class and without a robust middle class there was no backbone for a strong consumer economy, as had happened in Italy, the Netherlands, France and England throughout the 1500s and 1600s.
+Without growing towns and cities there was no robust middle class; without a robust middle class there was no backbone for a strong consumer economy, as had happened in Italy, the Netherlands, France and England throughout the 1500s and 1600s.

 The third effect was on Spanish industry itself.
 Before the discovery of the Americas in 1492, Spain had robust industries inherited from the days of Moorish rule—especially in textiles, steelmaking and glass making.
 The steel of Toledo was renowned throughout Europe as the hardest made anywhere, for example.
 By 1650, these industries had all but disappeared in Spain.
 The huge quantities of silver made it easy to buy finished goods from abroad and import that instead of having the Spanish government support Spanish companies and industries.

 Inflation and hyperinflation deeply discouraged investment in industries as the prices for raw materials in steelmaking and textile making, for example, would wildly swing up and down.
 This caused a cascade of business bankruptcies.
 Worse yet, the Inquisition after 1492 had driven out the more commercially minded Jews and Muslims of the nation.
-These people took their industrial and commercial skills with them to the Ottoman Empire and the Netherlands, among other nations, leaving Spain bereft of the entrepreneurs most likely to undertake the risks of creating companies and industries.
+These people took their industrial and commercial skills, and their money along with them to the Ottoman Empire and the Netherlands, among other nations, leaving Spain bereft of the entrepreneurs most likely to undertake the risks of creating companies and industries.

 The people left over were the ones most wedded to traditional Christian pursuits, like farming, sheep raising for wool production, and ranching.
 The Spanish nobility became so accustomed to living off the vast silver proceeds that it looked down on anyone seeking to build up commercial or industrial enterprises, actively starving investment in nascent Spanish industries.
 This was the opposite of what the nobility in the Netherlands, England and France were starting to do at the time.

 Fourth, the vast amounts of silver decoupled the Spanish government from its people.
 This is the “Dutch disease” that economists warn about with regards to nations that depend on natural resource revenues for their government budgets.
 In Spain's case, the silver allowed the government to not really seek taxes from its people.
 Taxes allow a government to steady its budget, since it knows how much in tax revenues it will receive per year, and how much it will be spending per year.
 It provides much-needed budgetary predictability.